The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 About the DP World Tour Championship

 The DP World Tour Championship, Dubai takes place on the European Tour annually and marks the pinnacle of the Race to Dubai series (that replaced the Order of Merit in 2009 when this tournament started).
-The Race to Dubai runs throughout the European Tour season, covering 44 tournaments across 28 countries and allows players to accumulate points.
+The Race to Dubai runs throughout the European Tour season, covering 44 tournaments across 24 countries in 2024 and allows players to accumulate points.
 After this tournament, the top five players get nicely rewarded through the Race to Dubai Bonus Pool.

 When the DP World Tour Championship started in 2009 it was known as the Dubai World Championship presented by DP World, which is a title that is only slightly more cumbersome than its current moniker.
 The inaugural tournament was won by English ace Lee Westwood by a rather conclusive six strokes ahead of fellow Englishman Ross McGowan.